ci1xgk/Fellowship_Webpage/compile_hpc.md

 module load dev/cmake/3.17.1/gcc-8.2
 ````

-To use dynamic rainfall (e.g. for [Eden flooding](/Desmond_Eden2015.md) test case) NetCDF libraries are required.
+To use dynamic rainfall (e.g. for the [Eden flooding](/Desmond_Eden2015.md) test case) NetCDF libraries are required.
 These libraries can be installed, following the instructions on the [NetCDF homepage](https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html).

 To run LISFLOOD-FP on GPU, the CUDA toolkit should also be loaded: